-Employee engagement is the relationship of an employee with its organization.
+Employee engagement is the relationship of an employee to the broader organization.
 High employee engagement is essential for every business, as engaged employees are more likely to be satisfied with their careers and their employers.
 However, job satisfaction shouldn’t be confused with high engagement.
 Job satisfaction is what the employee gets from the employer, while employee engagement is what the employee gives back.

 In addition to job satisfaction, some studies have shown that high levels of engagement result in better overall employee well-being, as well as better performance and higher retention rates for the employer.
 In other words, engaged employees benefit everyone.

 Officially, employee advocacy is the promotion of an organization by its employees.
 In other words, it is allowing (or encouraging) employees to advertise for you.
 It’s marketing that comes straight from the mouths (or social media profiles) of your employees.
 And it works!

 Some even believe that a well-run employee advocacy program is better than corporate-run social media programs.
 For example, this article from Social Horsepower suggests that 135 advocates are more powerful than 1 million Facebook fans.
-While these numbers are specific for Facebook, the outlook is similar across social media channels.
-Advocacy programs can have much greater ROI than social media campaigns.
+While these numbers are specific to Facebook, the outlook is similar across social media channels.
+If done well, advocacy programs can have much greater ROI than social media campaigns.

-, Ed Terpening, Industry Analyst at Altimeter Group, suggested that it’s impossible to know whether employee advocacy actually drives engagement or whether engaged employees are just more apt to participate in advocacy programs.
+In a recent interview, Ed Terpening, Industry Analyst at Altimeter Group, suggested that it’s impossible to know whether employee advocacy actually drives engagement or whether engaged employees are just more apt to participate in advocacy programs.
 Terpening was part of a research study on employee advocacy programs.
 While it is unclear if advocacy programs drive engagement, it was obvious that employee advocates do need to be engaged first!

-Employees may become more engaged after participating in advocacy programs, but unengaged employees are likely to not participate at all.
+Employees may become more engaged after participating in advocacy programs, but unengaged employees are not likely to participate at all.
 If employee advocacy is something your company is considering, it’s imperative to ensure your employees are actively engaged with your organization first.